OptiKey/OptiKey/README.md

 OptiKey is nearly ready for public testing and updates will appear here.

-I can be contacted here if you have any questions or would like to get involved: optikeyfeedback@gmail.com
+I can be contacted here if you have any questions, find a bug, have a suggestion, or would like to get involved: optikeyfeedback@gmail.com

 Thanks for your interest.